Kashu7100/Qualia2.0/examples/reinforcement_learning/README.md

 ## TD3
 [[paper]](https://arxiv.org/pdf/1802.09477.pdf) [[example]](/examples/reinforcement_learning/bipedal_walker)

-Twin Delayed DDPG (TD3).
 DDPG is frequently brittle with respect to hyperparameters and tunings.
 A common failure mode for DDPG is that the learned Q-function begins to dramatically overestimate Q-values, which then leads to the policy breaking, exploiting the errors in the Q-function.
+Twin Delayed DDPG (TD3) is a direct successor of DDPG and improves it using three major tricks: clipped double Q-Learning, delayed policy update and target policy smoothing.

+### Target policy smoothing
+Clipped noise will be added on each dimension of the action.
+After adding the clipped noise, the target action is then clipped to lie in the valid action range.

+### Clipped double-Q learning

 # Policy Based
 The policy iteration algorithm manipulates the policy directly, rather than finding it indirectly via the optimal value function.